Rachael-Osoro/phase_3_project/README.md

 <a href = "https://www.cdc.gov/nchs/index.htm"> National Centre for Health Statistics</a>.

 ### EDA
 There seems to be low uptake of H1N1 vaccine with on about 21% of the respondents being vaccinated.
-Illustrated in the bar graph below:
+Illustrated in the bar graph below: <a href="https://github.com/Rachael-Osoro/phase_3_project/blob/main/H1N1_analysis.ipynb">more viz and EDA here</a>

 ![](https://github.com/Rachael-Osoro/git_practice/blob/master/Photos/h1n1.png)
 ### Final Model